OCamlPro/superbol-studio-oss/README.md

 In the `superbol` field past the path to the `superbol` executable.

 You can check the documentation on using the extension on [this page](https://ocamlpro.github.io/superbol-vscode-platform/sphinx).

+## GNU/Emacs mode

+You can check the documentation on using the Superbol LSP with GNU/Emacs on [this page](https://ocamlpro.github.io/superbol-vscode-platform/sphinx/emacs.html).

 ## Resources